Get cheap cover for your bike

 Your claim could be refused if your bike's not locked to an immovable object such as a specialist bike rack or a radiator or pipe (though be careful not to tie it to anything fragile or dangerous), whether in a communal hallway, garage, bike store, bike shed, garden or courtyard, even if behind a locked door.

-Some insurers also insist the bike must not be visible to the outside world through a window etc.
+Some insurers also insist the bike must not be visible to the outside world, eg through a window.

-If your building doesn't have a separate, locked building gate or fence between your bike and the outside world, you have a problem if you have a specialist bicycle insurance policy and it's stolen, as these policies may state it can only be left there for a maximum 12 or 24 hours.
+If your building doesn't have a separate, locked gate or fence between your bike and the outside world, you're likely to have a problem if you have a specialist bicycle insurance policy and it's stolen (even if locked to something immovable), as these policies may state it can only be left there for a maximum of 12 or sometimes 24 hours.

 This varies by insurer, though it's still a safer bet to lock it up.
 You won't need to lock a bicycle kept inside your locked home, however.